-LIPS Tampa approach the health and rights crises faced by Trans people holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions within our own community.
+LIPS Florida approach the health and rights crises faced by Trans people holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions within our own community.

 The first issue we address is that of immediate need/crisis support for transgender sex workers, including community members from the Central Florida area.
 We do this by organizing a variety of weekly events to encourage community engagement and foster learning opportunities.
 We prioritize health and safety through the formation of partnerships and collaborations with other organizations in Central Florida that serve the needs of trans people and recognize the need for sex positive health care.

 The next issue we address is health care and health resilience for Transgender people.
 Our community is hypermarginalized and has a profound need for safe sex supplies and free/low cost healthcare to address both trans specific and holistic needs.

 We currently work on opening drop in centers and access to emergency housing with a path to more permanent aolutions since so many in our community are without stable housing, deepening the cycle of disenfranchisement, discrimination and stigma.